MD2Korg/howto.md2k.org/docs/smartphone/index.md

 ## mCerebrum Overview

-mCerebrum is an open-source mobile software platform that provides support for reliable real-time data collection from sensors in smartphones and wearables.
+**mCerebrum is a configurable smartphone software platform for mobile and wearable sensors.** mCerebrum is open-source and provides support for reliable real-time data collection.
 The software is fully configurable and can be used with multiple sensors simultaneously to collect a wide variety of data at hundreds of data points per second.

 ![mCerebrum Home Screen](../img/mCerebrumOnPhone.png)